Prince Henry, Duke of Gloucester: Military career

 Unlike his brothers, Henry joined the Army rather than the Royal Navy.
-He attended the Royal Military College, Sandhurst, in 1919, and was commissioned a second lieutenant in the King's Royal Rifle Corps on 16 July 1919.
-On 16 July 1921 he was promoted to lieutenant in the 10th Royal Hussars, with whom he continued to serve.
-Though he desired to serve in more active roles as a soldier, his position as a senior member of the royal family effectively ruled out any such options.
-He retained an interest in sport and The Cricketer reported in August 1921 that the touring Philadelphians had had the honour of being presented to Prince Henry at The Oval.
+He attended the Royal Military College, Sandhurst, in 1919, and was commissioned as a second lieutenant in the King's Royal Rifle Corps on 16 July.
+On 16 July 1921, he was promoted to lieutenant in the 10th Royal Hussars, with whom he continued to serve.
+Although he wished to undertake more active military duties, his position as a senior member of the royal family effectively precluded such roles.
+He retained a strong interest in sport, and The Cricketer reported in August 1921 that the touring Philadelphians had been presented to Henry at The Oval.

 Henry was promoted to captain on 11 May 1927, and was appointed a personal aide-de-camp to his father on 2 August 1929.
 On 3 March 1931, he was appointed a staff captain and was seconded for service with the 2nd Cavalry Brigade.
-He was brevetted to major on 2 August 1934, and upon his father's Silver Jubilee the following May, was appointed Colonel-in-Chief of the Gloucestershire Regiment.
+He was brevetted to major on 2 August 1934, and, during his father's Silver Jubilee the following May, was appointed Colonel-in-Chief of the Gloucestershire Regiment.
 On 6 July 1935, he was promoted to the substantive rank of major, his final rank as an actively serving officer.
 On 23 June 1936, he was appointed a personal aide-de-camp to his eldest brother, Edward VIII.

-Following his brother's abdication and the accession of his brother the Duke of York as George VI, Henry was effectively retired from active duty, and received a ceremonial promotion to major-general on 1 January 1937, skipping three ranks.
-He was also granted a Royal Air Force commission as air vice-marshal the same day.
+Following Edward's abdication and the accession of Albert as George VI, Henry was effectively retired from active duty and received a ceremonial promotion to major‑general on 1 January 1937, skipping three ranks.
+He was also granted a Royal Air Force commission as air vice-marshal on the same day.
 He continued to serve as a personal aide-de-camp to the new king, receiving this appointment on 1 February.
-On 12 March, he received the colonelcy of his former regiment, the 10th Royal Hussars, along with the colonelcies of the Royal Inniskilling Fusiliers and the Gordon Highlanders.
-On 28 May, he received an honorary appointment as a captain in the Royal Naval Volunteer Reserve (RNVR), followed by his appointment on 10 November to the honorary colonelcies of the Ceylon Planters' Rifle Corps and the Ceylon Light Infantry (now the Sri Lanka Light Infantry).
+On 12 March, he received the colonelcy of his former regiment, the 10th Royal Hussars, together with the colonelcies of the Royal Inniskilling Fusiliers and the Gordon Highlanders.
+On 28 May, he received an honorary appointment as a captain in the Royal Naval Volunteer Reserve, followed on 10 November by the honorary colonelcies of the Ceylon Planters' Rifle Corps and the Ceylon Light Infantry (now the Sri Lanka Light Infantry).

-Following the outbreak of World War II, he joined the British Expeditionary Force, and was appointed as a Chief Liaison Officer on 4 September 1939.
-In January 1940, he was appointed to the colonelcies of the Ulster Anti-Aircraft Regiments of the Royal Artillery in the Territorial Army.
+After the outbreak of World War II, he joined the British Expeditionary Force, and was appointed Chief Liaison Officer on 4 September 1939.
+In January 1940, he was appointed to the colonelcies of the Ulster Anti‑Aircraft Regiments of the Royal Artillery in the Territorial Army.
 He was slightly wounded in 1940 when his staff car was attacked from the air.
 In August 1940, he was appointed Chief Liaison Officer, GHQ Home Forces.
 He also became second-in-command of the 20th Light Armoured Brigade that year, and was promoted to lieutenant-general on 17 September 1941.
 On 27 October 1944, he was promoted to the rank of full general.